 The most common cause of viral abortion in mares is equine rhinopneumonitis, which is caused by equine herpesvirus 1 (EHV-1).
 These abortions occur predominantly in the last trimester and usually are not associated with a respiratory infection.
-All pregnant mares should be vaccinated against EHV-1 at 5, 7, and 9 mo of gestation.
+All pregnant mares should be vaccinated against EHV-1 at 5, 7, and 9 months of gestation.

 Sporadic abortions due to placentitis can be caused by bacterial and mycotic infections of the placenta.
 These are predominantly ascending infections acquired through the caudal genital tract but may also be focal or diffuse.
-Bacteria involved include Streptococcus zooepidemicus, Escherichia coli, Klebsiella pneumoniae, Pseudomonas aeruginosa, Staphylococcus aureus, Rhodococcus equi, and Actinobacillus equuli.
+Bacteria involved often include Streptococcus zooepidemicus, Escherichia coli, Klebsiella pneumoniae, Pseudomonas aeruginosa, Staphylococcus aureus, Rhodococcus equi, or Actinobacillus equuli.
 Mycotic organisms include Mucor and Aspergillus spp.
 Efforts to reduce the incidence of these abortions should include good breeding hygiene, treatment of genital disease before breeding, maintaining good body condition throughout pregnancy, and vulvoplasty (Caslick operation) to prevent pneumovagina.
 Mares at risk of placentitis should be examined by ultrasonography per rectum periodically during late gestation for evidence of genital infection and placental abnormalities as evidenced by uterine discharge and increased uteroplacental thickness.